thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/culture/Hair.md

 ---
+collection: Harrypedia
-title: "Hair in the Magical World"
+title: Hair in the Magical World
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 A number of fan fiction authors have speculated that there may be cultural